marcelfoss/blog_vistal_posts/data_integrity.md

 ## Conclusion
 When dealing with data, I need to rely on their integrity; I should make some consideration on how I want to archive this.
-It doesn't matter if these are my Excel files I use or other formats.
+It doesn't matter if these are Excel files or any other formats.
 Maybe I just perform my checks on archived data or I do automatised checks in form of scripts or on the file system level.
 Whatever you decide to do small errors will most likely occur at some point.
-If you want to learn more or need help with this or any other (data)-related topics, feel free to send me a message on [LinkedIn](https://www.linkedin.com/in/marcel-e-peters/).
+If you want to learn more or need help with this or any other (data)-related topics, then feel free to send me a message on [LinkedIn](https://www.linkedin.com/in/marcel-e-peters/).

 ## Reference Sources